berdal84/typescript-playground/README.md

 Typescript Playground
 =====================

 A repository to run small piece of code using Typescript language.
-There is no real objective except maybe to clarify some things I learnt or to learn thinks I do not understand yet.
+The main purpose of it is to have a ready to use repository to try things.
 ## `npm install`

 Will install the dependencies